DISCOVER JOHN SUWAN VIEWPOINT IN KOH TAO!

 The best way to get around Koh Tao is to rent a scooter for 150 Baht per day to explore all four corners of the island.
 There are dozens of scooter rental stores in and around town and most accommodations offer scooter rentals too.

-JOHN SUWAN VIEWPOINT KOH TAO LOCATION
+JOHN SUWAN VIEWPOINT LOCATION

 ARRIVING AT JOHN SUWAN VIEWPOINT KOH TAO